bikashmstha/Performance/testapp/MultipartPOST/README.md

   * File payload is generated dynamically.

 ##Components
-###Baseline
-Under directory `Baseline_DesktopCLR_MVC5_MultipartPOST` you can find a Windows-only baseline project that allows the client to upload large files.
-This baseline project uses MVC 5 and WebAPI 5 under the full desktop CLR.
-It exposes two endpoints:
-  * `~/`: where it displays a simple text message indicating the project is running.
-This is the "home" endpoint.
-  * `~/api/upload`: the actual upload endpoint, accepts POST messages with multipart content.
-The baseline project uses the stock multipart functionality that saves the files to disk before they can be processed by the server-side code.

 ###MultipartPOST
 Under directory `MultipartPOST` you can find the server side of this test.
 It exposes two endpoints:
   * `~/`: where it displays a simple text message indicating the project is running.
 This is the "home" endpoint.